MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/manage-account-users.md

 4. In the **Roles** section, select one or more roles to assign to this set of groups, or assign customized permissions.
 5. Click **Save**.

+### Create a new group account

 If you want to grant Dev Center access to a brand new group, you can create a new group in the **Manage users** section.
 Note that the new group will be created in your organization's directory, not just in your Dev Center account.

-**Create a new group account**

 1. From the **Manage users** page, click **Add groups**.
 2. On the next page, click **New group**.